Sitodine99/Sitodine99/README.md

 * ✉️  You can contact me at [josamontero@gmail.com](mailto:josamontero@gmail.com)
 * 🧠  I'm learning Higher Vocational Training in Multiplatform Application Development
-* ⚡  Although my work experience has primarily focused on administrative and managerial tasks, I have had the opportunity to closely observe how programming is fundamental in various fields.
-Currently, I am studying programming languages, and I am very interested in the role that coding plays in the business world, enabling the creation, customization of software, and automation of processes.
-I am also intrigued by the application of programming in the analysis and automation of operations in financial markets.
-And yes, I do enjoy video games.
-I believe that redirecting my skills towards new technologies will be essential for my future professional development and growth.

 ### Skills